someengineering/resoto.com/docs/reference/data-models/digitalocean.md

 :::info

-Please refer to [Configuring DigitalOcean Resource Collection](../../getting-started/configuration/cloud-providers/digitalocean.md) for details on how to set up Resoto to collect [DigitalOcean](https://digitalocean.com) resources.
+Please refer to [Configure DigitalOcean Access](../../getting-started/configure-cloud-provider-access/digitalocean.md) for details on how to set up Resoto to collect [DigitalOcean](https://digitalocean.com) resources.

 :::